-All applications will be assessed on their merits, however, it is not expected that there will be many instances where an exemption from daily measuring will be able to be granted.
+All applications will be assessed on their merits, however, it is not expected that there will be many instances where an exemption from daily reporting will be able to be granted.

-A deposit of $200 must be paid when the exemption application is made and additional costs will be incurred to process the application.
+A deposit must be paid when the exemption application is made and additional costs will be incurred to process the application.
 These will be invoiced once processing is completed.

 Please note: If you do not already have a water measuring device or system installed you will need to talk to a water metering company to determine the location closest to the point of take for water measuring device or system installation before lodging an application.